stacklane/docs/🗄/Article/models/fields.md

 # Default

-Every model type is pre-defined with `created` and `modified` timestamp fields.
+Every non-embedded model type is pre-defined with a unique `id`, plus `created` and `modified` timestamp fields.
 These are automatically managed.
+They are available before persisting.

 # Primitive